-Common name: LilacPlant type: ShrubAspect: Prefers full sunFlower colour: PinkSize: MediumDelivery: Collection from the car park onlyImage: Andrey Korzun under CCAS 3.0Season: SpringSoil: Moist and well drained
+Common name: LilacPlant type: ShrubAspect: Prefers full sunFlower colour: PinkSize: MediumDelivery: Collection only: see opening timesImage: Andrey Korzun under CCAS 3.0Season: SpringSoil: Moist and well drained

 This spreading, deciduous shrub or small tree, has mid-dark green heart-shaped leaves and wonderfully scented double white blooms with pale lavender tinted buds in late spring.
 Syringa vulgaris 'Beauty of Moscow' will normally flower early to mid-May with blooms that seem to last longer than other lilac varieties.
 This lilac is an extremely fine and heavy bloomer with a strong habit.

 Lilacs prefer full sun with a moist, rich soil, but can tolerate some shade.
 Prune spent flower heads after flowering.
 Can be grown as a specimen shrub in a lawn or in a border, surrounded by herbaceous perennials.